 "You're a dedicated worker."

 "Well...I'm no half-asser."

 Beth laughed softly.
-"People enjoy Tacquizza's tacos.
-Pizza's not bad either."
+"I have yet to find better than Tacquizza's tacos.
+Pizza's not terrible either."

 "Other places are stingy with the meat," Jessica started critically.
-"Customers like their el pastor but not ridiculously diced or in short quantities."
+"Customers like their el pastor, but they don't like it cut into another dimension."